• About Us

 There are also dragon missions 🐉, where you can fly freely in 3D space, locking onto and destroying enemies, or land to fight on foot for a while.
 It reminded me of the vehicle missions in Halo or Titanfall 2. 🚁

-There's also a large open map. 🌍 The marketing materials deliberately don't say "open world," and that makes sense – it's a larger level with objectives, additional encounters, collectibles 📦, and even new weapons scattered throughout the area for the player to find. 🔫
+There's also a large open map. 🌍 The marketing materials deliberately don't say "open world," and that feels reasonable – it's a larger level with objectives, additional encounters, collectibles 📦 and even new weapons scattered throughout the area for the player to find. 🔫

 I still have a lot of questions about how the game will play out.
 There seems to be more of a focus on the story here, with cutscenes at the beginning and end of the missions I played.
 This isn't The Last of Us by any stretch of the imagination, and everything is action-oriented, but what I played is very promising.